 The goal of the Department of Art and Art History is to provide instruction in and experience with the visual arts in the context of the liberal arts.
-The department offers two majors: studio art and the history of art.
+The department offers two majors: studio art and art history.
 A major in studio art is intended to make the student particularly qualified to communicate ideas in visual form.
-A major in the history of art is intended to prepare the student to interpret and contextualize ideas presented in visual form throughout the past.
+A major in art history is intended to prepare the student to interpret and contextualize ideas presented in visual form throughout the past.